sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gpm-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Dynamic library for gpm
+Short desc    : Dynamic library for gpm
 URL          : http://www.nico.schottelius.org/software/gpm/
-Лицензия     : GPLv2 and OFSFDL
+License      : GPLv2 and OFSFDL
-Описание     : This package contains the libgpm.so dynamic library which contains
+Descript     : This package contains the libgpm.so dynamic library which contains
              : the gpm system calls and library functions.
 ```